Reading JSON files as Scheme dataframes

 In a previous post, I wrote about reading and writing JSON files in R and Chez Scheme.
 After updating that post, I was curious about how much code it would take to convert a Scheme object read from a JSON file into a dataframe.
 It is arguably a rare circumstance that a dataframe is the best data representation for JSON.
 In this post, we will tackle the limited case of reading JSON files that were created by writing R dataframes to JSON.

 First, let's use the jsonlite package for R to write the palmerpenguins dataset to JSON. toJSON provides the option to convert to row- or column-based JSON formats.
-These JSON files are avalable here and here.
+[The JSON files created with the R code below are avalable here and here.]

 library(jsonlite)